The Latest: Mayor Bowser holds press conference after Trump announces plan to make DC safer

 GOP lawmaker raises concern over the White House-Nvidia deal

-“Export controls are a frontline defense in protecting our national security, and we should not set a precedent that incentivizes the government to grant licenses to sell China technology that will enhance its AI capabilities,” said the Republican from Michigan.
+“Export controls are a frontline defense in protecting our national security, and we should not set a precedent that incentivizes the government to grant licenses to sell China technology that will enhance its AI capabilities,” the Republican from Michigan said.

 Trump confirmed the deal but suggested the chips to be sold to China are “essentially old.”
 U.S. companies are still banned from selling their most advanced chips to China, which are critical in developing artificial intelligence.